anonymousbitcoin/anon/doc/masternode_setup.md

 4. Start the node with the command `./src/anond`

-## 2. Masternode Preperation
+## 2. Masternode Preparation

 1. Generate a private key for your masternode with the command `./src/anon-cli masternode genkey` - copy the generated and store it in a text document for future use.

 2. Get an account address to receive payouts with the `./src/anon-cli getaccountaddress 0`.
 Copy the address in preperation to send it the collateral funds.

-3. Send EXACTLY 500 ANON coins to the address you received.
+3. Send EXACTLY 10,000 ANON coins to the address you received.
 Note that this has to be sent in **ONE transaction**.

 4. Get the transactions output by running the command `./src/anon-cli masternode outputs`.
 You will see the transaction and a number next to it, either `0` or `1`.